Abstract photo of coloured foam

 A favourite in Australian science

-A master of all trades, Dr Karl Kruszelnicki is a qualified scientist, doctor and engineer whose fun-loving personality led him to become a well-known author and science communicator.
+Dr Karl Kruszelnicki is a qualified scientist, doctor and engineer whose fun-loving personality and gift for storytelling led him to become a well-known author and science communicator.

 Dr Karl

-Dr Karl has won a number of prestigious and unique awards throughout his career.
+Dr Karl has won several prestigious and unique awards throughout his career.
 In August 2000 he was one of the first eight Australian Apple Masters to be announced (there are fewer than 100 in the entire world).
 The Apple Masters Program celebrates the achievements of people who are changing the world through their passion and vision, while inspiring new approaches to creative thinking.

 In 2002, Dr Karl was honoured with the prestigious Ig Nobel prize awarded by Harvard University in the USA for his ground-breaking research into Belly Button Lint and why it is almost always blue.

-In September 2003, Dr Karl was bestowed with the great honour of being named ‘Australian Father of the Year’.
-Dr Karl Kruszelnicki also received the Member of the Order of Australia Award in the 2006 Australia Day Honours list.
+In 2003, Dr Karl was bestowed with the great honour of being named ‘Australian Father of the Year’.
+He also received the Member of the Order of Australia Award in 2006.
 In 2007 the Australia Skeptics Society awarded Dr Karl the Australia Skeptic Of The Year Prize.

-In the media, he was a writer and presenter for the first series of ‘Quantum’, and has been a science commentator on TV ever since.
+In the media, Karl was a writer and presenter for the first series of ‘Quantum’ and has been a science commentator on TV ever since.
 In radio, he speaks on-air for about five hours every week.
-This includes a national weekly, one-hour science talkback show on triple J – attracting over 750, 000 listeners in the five mainland capitals.
-The ABC, triple J and weekly ‘Great Moments in Science’ podcasts together have 4.5 million downloads a year.
+This includes a national weekly, one-hour science talkback show on Triple J which in the five capital cities alone attracts over 750,000 listeners, while the podcast downloads are over 6 million.

 Book in a Dr Karl talk